Summary of The First Messenian War

 - Outcome: Sparta emerged victorious, leading to the subjugation of the Messenians and the establishment of helot slavery.

-Who's Who in Summary of The First Messenian War
+Famous Figures in the The First Messenian War

 -